jogerh/UnstructuredCom/README.md

 Sample code to demonstrate unstructured behavior when running a local COM server

 ## Issue summary
-While a local single threaded COM server is doing an outgoing calls to a single threaded client, it appears to be able to process it's own message queue.
+While a local single threaded COM server is doing an outgoing call to a single threaded client, it appears to be able to process it's own message queue.
 The server state may therefore have changed when the outgoing call returns.

 ## Description
 This sample code implements a client application, and a local COM server called 'Player'.
 The client creates a Player object, and provides the player with a frame data source.
 The player displays the frame numbers it got from the client.